psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Dipole array [e a0] for the requested coupled cluster level of theory and root, (3,).

-.. psivar:: CC DIPOLE X
-   CC DIPOLE Y
-   CC DIPOLE Z

-   The three components of the dipole [Debye] for the requested coupled cluster level of theory and root.
-   Deprecated in favor of :psivar:`CC DIPOLE`.

 .. psivar:: CC2 DIPOLE POLARIZABILITY @ xNM

    The dipole polarizability [au] calculated at the CC2 level